 • to appeal to the Federal Court or the Federal Circuit Court against the making of a DPO (s 72Q Collection Act) (see “Departure prohibition order”);

 • to temporarily stop an assessment, collection or payment of child support (also known as a “stay order”).
 This can happen where there is an application to CS, AAT or the court, which has not yet been decided.
 The court is able to make a stay order if it considers that it should do so, taking into account the interests of those who may be affected (s 111C Collection Act; s 44A(2) AAT Act).

 You should get legal advice to make sure you have correctly applied to the court, within the time allowed.
 If your application is incorrect it may be dismissed and the court may order you to pay the legal costs of the other party.

 Parents can arrange private collection where payments – set by an order, assessment or agreement – are paid by one parent directly to the other parent.
-It is wise to keep receipts or a record of payments.
+It is wise to keep receipts or a record of payments as proof of payment.

 You can personally take court action to recover any child support that has not been paid (s 113A) (also see “Enforcement order”).
 However, note that you are responsible for your own legal costs.
 You must also notify CS within 14 days of any court orders that are made.

 If requested, CS can collect periodic child support, adult child and spousal maintenance payments, and repayment of wrongly paid child support.
 In some instances, overdue payments may also be collected (s 28A Collection Act).
 CS will need details of the relevant assessment, agreement or court order (ss 23, 25).
 Methods of CS collection include deduction from salary, wages or Centrelink pensions and benefits, collection from another person who holds money on behalf of a parent or interception of tax refunds.
 CS can impose a penalty for late payments (s 67).
 See “Late payment penalties”.